open-telemetry/opentelemetry-specification/specification/trace/api.md

 possible.
 The downstream SpanProcessors and subsequent SpanExporters called from this operation may be used for testing, proof-of-concept ideas, or debugging and may not be designed for production use themselves.
-They are not in the scope this requirement and recommendation.
+They are not in the scope of this requirement and recommendation.

 #### Record Exception